11th September 2025

 Robyn is an ordained minister with 30+ years of Ministry experience.
 16 years working as a local pastor, and then for the past 18 years, working in the role of Chaplain with Mission Australia.
 Robyn is now the Senior Chaplain for NSW, managing a team of six chaplains and covering a large geographical area in her chaplaincy support for the staff and clients of Mission Australia.

-Todd is the Lead Pastor of H3O Church in Northern Beaches, and a family and domestic violence lawyer with Horizons Family Law Centre, running a free legal clinic from his church.
-His passion is local neighbourhood mission.
+Todd Darvas is the Lead Pastor of H3O Church on the Northern Beaches of Sydney, and a family and domestic violence lawyer with Horizons Family Law Centre, running a free legal clinic from his church for people experiencing Domestic Violence and family breakdown.
+His passion is local neighbourhood mission, and equipping disciples of Jesus to see people and communities holistically transformed by the Gospel.
 Todd has also been a COACH Community Mentoring coordinator and trainer since 2017.